mallardduck/extended-validator-laravel/README.md

 ];
 ```

-### `UnfilledIf`
+### `ProhibitedIf`
-The field under validation must not be present if the anotherfield field is equal to any given value.
+Use of the field under validation is prohibited when another field is present, and the value is equal to any given value.
-Think of it as the opposite of Larave's `required_if`.
+Think of it as the opposite of Laravel's `required_if`.

 ```
 $rules = [
     'shape'  => 'required',
-    'size'   => 'unfilled_if:shape,rect',
+    'size'   => 'prohibited_if:shape,rect',
-    'height' => 'unfilled_if:shape,square',
+    'height' => 'prohibited_if:shape,square',
-    'width'  => 'unfilled_if:shape,square',
+    'width'  => 'prohibited_if:shape,square',
 ];
 ```

-### `UnfilledWith`
+### `ProhibitedWith`
-The field under validation must not be present only if any of the other specified fields are present.
+Use of the field under validation is prohibited only if any of the other specified fields are present.
-Think of it as the opposite of Larave's `required_with`.
+Think of it as the opposite of Laravel's `required_with`.

 ```
 $rules = [